Abiles-V/Abiles-V-student_database_chatbot/README.md

 #studen_database_chatbot

 This bot is built using tow diffrent LLMs

 1-openAI

 2-Googles Generativeai

-both the models are working good for user text query to get information  from database. but  google generativeai gemini-pro is better the gpt-3.5-turbo-instruct  because gpt 3.5 is not uptodate
+Both the models are working good for user text query to get information  from database.But  google generativeai gemini-pro is better the gpt-3.5-turbo-instruct  because gpt 3.5 is not uptodate